wp-plugins/my-optional-modules/readme.txt

 My Optional Modules (or MOM) is a bundle of optional modules for Wordpress which give extra functionality not currently available in a fresh installation.
 They are designed to be lightweight and easilly implemented by even the most novice of Wordpress users.

+= No Unnecessary Load =
+MOM only lods what you want it to load - so no matter how many modules come packaged, the only ones that get loaded are the ones that you ask for.

 = Modules currently available: =
 * Count++, a module to count words on the blog and countdown from an (optional) total count goal.
 * RUPs, a module for storing 7 unique (SHA512 salted) passwords, and then hiding content with a shortcode (and IP based lockout) that is unlockable using the current days password.